 3In particular, in the first democratic election of Indonesia post-Soeharto, the electorate voted simultaneously for the national and district legislatures.
 The national and district legislature designated the head of the executive branch of the corresponding level of government.
-See section 3.2 for further details.
+See Section IIB for further details.

-4Hence, the underlying assumption is that once we control for this host of factors, the two type of villages would have similar underlying political leanings.
+4Hence, the underlying assumption is that once I control for this host of factors, the two type of villages have similar underlying political leanings.